 I’m not saying counterfeit textbooks don’t exist (I’ve seen them).
 And I’m not saying there aren’t stories of sellers getting kicked off Amazon for (accidentally) selling counterfeit textbooks.
+It happens.

-Yes, counterfeit textbooks can still destroy an Amazon business
+Counterfeit textbooks can destroy an Amazon business

 While the threat may be overblown, accidentally selling a counterfeit textbook can get you kicked off Amazon.

-Counterfeit Clue #2: Thin, low-quality paper.
+Counterfeit Textbook Clue #2: Thin, low-quality paper.

 Big red flag: Paper that is so thin you can see text on one side of the page through the other side of the page.

-Art that looks slightly distorted or “off.”
+Art that looks slightly distorted, pixelated, or just “off.”

 Major textbook publishers will never publish a book with fuzzy or weird cover art.
 They have whole art departments who make sure this doesn’t happen.

-Counterfeit Clue #5: Fuzzy barcode.
+Counterfeit Textbook Clue #5: Fuzzy barcode.